Stanford Veteran Programs Are More Accessible Than You Think

 Does Stanford have an ROTC program?

-Stanford doesn’t host ROTC on campus, but students can participate in ROTC programs at nearby universities (Santa Clara, San Jose State, UC Berkeley).
+Stanford doesn’t host ROTC on campus, which surprises some applicants.
+Students can participate through nearby universities — Santa Clara, San Jose State, and UC Berkeley all have programs accessible from Stanford’s campus.

 What percentage of Stanford students are veterans?

-Stanford has a small but growing veteran population, particularly in the MBA and law programs where veterans make up 5-10% of classes.
+The veteran population is small but growing, concentrated in the MBA and law programs where veterans make up roughly 5-10% of entering classes.
+The GSB in particular has been aggressive about recruiting military officers.

 Next Steps